Shuyi-github/Crawler/README.md

 # Crawler
-A simple program aims to get all the province & city infomation from National Bureau of Statistics of P.R.C
+A simple program aims to extract all the province & city infomation from National Bureau of Statistics of P.R.C

 target link: